Main Content

 ECCHO Members' Rule 9 Status

 ”Rule 9” is the common industry term for ECCHO Forged and Counterfeit Warranties in which a Depositary bank warrants to the Paying bank that (i) the signature of the purported drawer is not forged or otherwise unauthorized, and/or (ii) the related physical check is not counterfeit.
-Rule 9 is only available for electronic checks exchanged under ECCHO Rules by ECCHO members who have agreed to use the Rules, and not opted out of Rule 9.
+Rule 9 is only available for electronic checks exchanged by ECCHO members who have not opted out of Rule 9.
+Rule 9 Reference Guide

 Forged and counterfeit items are often identified by bank customers after the return deadlines have passed.
 Rule 9 allows the Paying bank to file a claim to recover from a fraudulent item after the UCC midnight return deadline.
 Rule 9 shifts responsibility, in some cases, from the Paying bank (as assigned in UCC 4-407 & 4-408) to the depositor when there are sufficient funds in the depositor’s account.
 The depositor is generally in the best position to have prevented the loss.
 The loss remains with the Paying bank if there are insufficient funds in the depositor’s account.